How big are the California fires? See size, shape of the blazes with our map

 Breaking News Emails

-As wildfires continue to blaze through California, use our interactive map to see the perimeter of the fires as they grow.
+As wildfires continue to blaze through California, use our interactive map to see the perimeter of the fires.

+Overnight the Maria fire ignited northwest of Los Angeles, as of last report it was at 8,000 acres and had evacuated more than 7,000 residents.

+A brush fire, the Hillside fire, near San Bernardino erupted Thursday morning, destroying six homes.

-In Southern California, firefighters are battling the Easy fire, at 1,300 acres as of Wednesday and the Getty fire, which has consumed more than 600 acres on a hillside in West Los Angeles.
+In Southern California, firefighters are battling the Easy fire, 60 percent contained as of Thursday evening and the Getty fire, which has consumed more than 700 acres on a hillside in West Los Angeles.

-Among the biggest threats is the Kincade fire in wine country north of San Francisco.
-That fire had burned through more than 76,000 acres, approximately 117 square miles, and was 30 percent contained as of Wednesday morning.
+Among the biggest threats this week was the Kincade fire in wine country north of San Francisco.
+That fire had burned through more than 77,000 acres, approximately 117 square miles, and was 65 percent contained as of Thursday evening.

 The Oak fire just north on U.S. 101 has also kept Los Angeles County firefighters busy.